otrv4/otrv4/otrv4.md

 If the version is 3:

+Note that the states, messages and keys referred here are specific of OTRv3 Protocol.

-  If msgstate is ENCRYPTED_MESSAGES:
+  If msgstate is `MSGSTATE_ENCRYPTED`:

     * Verify the information (MAC, keyids, ctr value, etc.) in the message.
     * If the verification succeeds:
       * Decrypt the message and display the human-readable part (if non-empty) to the user.
       * Update the D-H encryption keys, if necessary.
       * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message, consisting of a Data Message encoding an empty plaintext.
-The heartbeat message should have the IGNORE_UNREADABLE flag set.
+The heartbeat message should have the `IGNORE_UNREADABLE` flag set.
-      * If the received message contains a TLV type 1, forget all encryption keys for this correspondent, and transition msgstate to FINISHED.
+      * If the received message contains a TLV type 1, forget all encryption keys for this correspondent, and transition msgstate to `FINISHED`.
     * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message.

-  If msgstate is PLAINTEXT or FINISHED:
+  If msgstate is `PLAINTEXT` or `FINISHED`:

     * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 #### Receiving an Error Message